solventrix/Honeur-Setup/local-installation/separate-scripts/README.md

     * https://harbor-uat.phederation.org for PHederation
     * https://harbor-uat.esfurn.org for Esfurn
 6. Login using the button "LOGIN VIA OIDC PROVIDER".
 Then click your account name on the top right corner of the screen and click "User Profile".
 Copy the CLI secret by clicking the copy symbol next to the text field.
+7. The script will prompt to ask wheter you want to enable HTTPS support. :warning: Before you can enable HTTPS support, you should have a folder containing a public key certificate file named "feder8.crt" and a private key file named "feder8.key".
+8. The script will prompt to enter a directory on the host machine where the public key certificate file named "feder8.crt" and a private key file named "feder8.key" are located.

 Once done, the script will download the proxy server docker image and will create the docker container.